 Sage SALT R8 Review - The Best All-Around Saltwater Fly Rod

-Welcome to our ongoing, very thorough review of the new Sage SALT R8 fly rods.
+Welcome to our very thorough review of the new Sage SALT R8 fly rods.
+These will be up against the new Orvis Helios as well as the T&T Sextant, Winston Air 2 Max, and Scott Sector as the main competitors.
 We are in saltwater all the time, being based in the Florida Keys.
 I have to be honest, I've seen a lot of flat out wrong takes on the new rods online by inexperienced or primarily freshwater fly fishermen and shop employees.
 Remember, most of them have not really used these rods much yet, so take everything with more than a grain of SALT.
 For example, people saying it is "medium action" is completely ridiculous, this is without question a fast-action hardcore saltwater rod.
 It just loads a little deeper into the blank which actually gives it more overall power, not less.
 How do I benchmark performance?
 I personally own and use every single one of the top saltwater fly rods on the market, just to be sure I know what I am talking about and that I am only offering the very best gear there is.
 I use these rods and reels in actual saltwater flats conditions, not on a patch of grass in a landlocked state (no offense guys but it isn't the same for conducting proper testing).
 I have spent several decades fishing the saltwater flats and mangroves of Florida and beyond.

 Here's the "Executive Summary" for the Salt R8: It's very, very nice.
 This is the best "All-Around" Saltwater fly rod series.
 Why?
 Versatility and Performance.
 Requires less effort to cast with more power, a huge help when you cast all day long.
 It works well with every single line I tested on it - 11 different fly lines from the 3 top brands that I have personally tried with these rods so far, and I will test more soon (I go into great detail on my line testing a few paragraphs below this).
 Performance is exceptionally good - Seriously, it's pretty much just between this rod, the Scott Sector or T&T Sextant series so get one or the other, these rods are the best there is and that's why we sell them.
 Fit and finish are excellent.
 This rod is noticeably lighter than the Salt HD and also has titanium stripping guides (doesn't really matter but cool).
 Keep in mind for a fair comparison here, the Scott Sector has had these features for years and is actually still a little lighter feeling than this new Salt R8.
 Reel seat is excellent, nicest of any Sage rod, a little bit nicer than the R8 Core rods which were already very nice.
 Scott Sector still has a slightly better reel seat in my opinion but this Sage reel seat is definitely better than anything else on the market except the Sector.
 So I guess my only tiny complaint with the Salt R8 is just that the very deep blue color isn't more apparent except in bright sunlight.
 Also Sage did not do nice blue thread wraps like the Salt HD has; they stuck with the fairly boring color scheme of the R8 Core.
 Thomas & Thomas wins hands down for best-looking rods with Scott behind that and Sage in third place (only for looks).
 Sage still has a nearly perfect score on the performance side - it does everything I need it to do in saltwater and it does it all very well.